Capabilities overview

 Same flow as the homepage—just zoomed in on capabilities

-We keep the marketplace private, curated, and human-supported so RFQs land with the right suppliers the first time.
+We keep our community private, curated, and human-supported so search requests land with the right shops the first time.

-We match your RFQ with a small bench of trusted shops—no auctions, no race-to-the-bottom blast lists.
+We match your search request with a small bench of trusted shops based on who has the right equipment and capacity right now — no auctions, no race-to-the-bottom blast lists.

 Private routing